A tourist’s guide to Jerez

 A huge street parade led by a float featuring the Virgin Mary during Semana Santa in Jerez

 This was the view from our friends’ place in Calle Larga in the centre of Jerez.
-I don’t have a camera big enough to capture the true scale of these processions – and this is just one of five going around the city at the time.
+I don’t have a camera big enough to capture the true scale of these processions – and this is just one of five going around the city at one time.

 Some processions will march for 10 hours or more.
 Seriously.
-And it’s not just the floats – each group is accompanied by one or more brass band, dozens of nazarenos in full costume, and accompanying attendants.
+And it’s not just the floats – each group is accompanied by one or more brass band, dozens of nazarenos of all ages in full costume, and accompanying attendants.
 A procession can stretch hundreds of metres.
 It’s solemn and somehow extremely exciting at the same time.
 The noise of the bands and the crowd is truly unique and will have the hairs on your various bits and pieces standing on end.

 A group of strong looking men having a snack outside a convenience store